advanced-go/postgresql/README.md

 # postgresql

-The LEGO® reference is here: [Robert Griesemer - The Evolution of Go][rgriesemer] @ 4:00 minutes.

 ## pgxdml

 [PostgresDML][pgxdmlpkg] implements types that build SQL statements based on the configured attributes.
 Support is also available for selecting